 However, the normal decline of testosterone levels that comes with age is not believed to be the cause of male menopause.
 If it were, every man would experience it, and this is not the case.

-Psychologists suggest the male "midlife crisis", when men are supposed to wonder what they have accomplished so far professionally and personally, can be a cause of depression and might possibly trigger a cascade of factors that lead to symptoms associated with male menopause.
+Some men undergo a "midlife crisis," in which they become concerned about what they have accomplished so far professionally and personally.
+This can be a cause of depression, and this may trigger a cascade of factors that lead to symptoms associated with male menopause.

 Could low estrogen be linked to male menopause?